-▼ Elton Consulting, Social Infrastructure Assessment for Vineyard Precinct Stage 1, November 2016 (Elton Study).
+Elton Consulting, Social Infrastructure Assessment for Vineyard Precinct Stage 1, November 2016 (Elton Study).

 In assessing whether nexus is established, we consider both the amount of land available for open space and recreation purposes, and the number and types of facilities which are to be provided for active and passive recreation.
-Our assessment was informed by the Elton Study and the precinct finalisation report for Vineyard.85 estimates.
-For the Second Draft Report and this Final Report, we have considered the embellishments in the Mitchell Brandtman cost estimates, which are in June 2019 dollars.
+Our assessment was informed by the Elton Study and the precinct finalisation report for Vineyard.74 estimates.
+For this Second Draft Report, we have considered the embellishments in the Mitchell Brandtman cost estimates.